Dead hobbits resurrected: the Barrow-wight encounter in J.R.R. Tolkien's The Lord of the Rings

 His songs are stronger songs, and his feet are faster.

 [Comment: This reveals the ability of Tom to communicate with the hobbits on a subconscious level across space and time.
-He immediately hears Frodo's song and vice versa, and is miraculously transported almost instantaneously to the barrow.]
+It also shows us how he immediately hears Frodo's song and vice versa, and is miraculously transported almost instantaneously - in a moment - to the barrow.]

 Barrow-wight king.